 version I seemed to find online was not the final version of the game.
 Meanwhile the version I found of Zaero seemed content complete, so I opted to write about that one instead.

-(Update: Since I originally wrote this article, friend of the site and loyal Patreon follower Bobinator made me aware of a proper full version of Juggernaut, of which I’ve since played.
-I’ll be saving that for a future article, it’s quite a doozy.
+(Update: Since I originally wrote this article, friend of the site and loyal Patreon supporter Bobinator made me aware of a proper full version of Juggernaut, of which I’ve since played and wrote about.
+It’s quite a doozy.
 Feel free to read that after you’re done with this one.)

 Taking place after the events of Quake II, you play a marine codenamed “Zaero-1” as they crash land near a mining facility holding a shield generator.
 With the rest of your squad wiped out, you must fight your way through the planet Stroggos to shut down the shield generator.
 Quake II had a fairly boilerplate plot, and this unofficial expansion is no exception.